tortoise/tortoise-orm/docs/index.rst

         id = fields.IntField(primary_key=True)
         name = fields.TextField()

-Initialise your models and database like so:
+Initialise your models and the database:

 .. code-block:: python3

     from tortoise import Tortoise, run_async

     async def init():
-        # Here we create a SQLite DB using file "db.sqlite3"
+        # Here we connect to a SQLite DB file.
         # also specify the app name of "models"
         # which contain models from "app.models"
         await Tortoise.init(
             db_url='sqlite://db.sqlite3',
             modules={'models': ['app.models']}